 While other heavy truck manufacturers that originated in the historical territory of the Czech state either did not exist for very long or were swallowed up by more successful ones, the TATRA brand is still alive.
 It is the only one to keep the flag of the Czech design school hoisted in its segment.
 The TATRA vehicle factory has always had the following features:

-- The oldest vehicle factory in Central Europe and the second oldest in the world.
+- The oldest vehicle factory in Central Europe and the third oldest in the world.

 - The first passenger car was produced in 1897 and the first truck in 1898.